 Many people just use their names, while others might have company names to use.
 Many other websites try to focus on keywords, which can help a bit, but this isn’t going to make or break your search engine optimization.

 Domain names are generally sold by the company you buy hosting from.
-In this case we are using Bluehost, so luckily Bluehost is nice enough to give out domain names for free along with the hosting signup.
+In this case we are using SiteGround, so luckily you will have the chance to choose a domain name for free along with your hosting service signup.

-We’ll talk about choosing a domain in the next step, because it goes hand-in-hand with buying hosting, but first I wanted to explain why we like to recommend Bluehost at WPKube:
+We’ll talk about choosing a domain in the next step, because it goes hand-in-hand with buying hosting, but first I wanted to explain why we like to recommend SiteGround at WPKube:

-- Bluehost is a large and experienced company, and lots of the top bloggers use their services.
+- SiteGround is a large and experienced company, and lots of the top bloggers use their services.

 - The interface is easy to use, so beginners shouldn’t have any problems.

-- If you run into problems, they offer 24/7 customer support (the online chat is wonderful).
+- If you run into problems, they offer 24/7 customer support.

 - The service loads your pages super fast.